Since 2004 I have been publishing papers cowritten with with undergraduate

 invariants to the case of non-quandle racks.
 Our

 paper, which we call the

-HHNYZ paper, has been accepted and will appear in the Osaka Journal of
+HHNYZ paper, has appeared in the Osaka Journal of Mathematics.

 During the summer of 2010, I received an email from University of Chicago